mahdipedro/mahdipedro.github.io/_teaching/Health_informatics.md

 ## Sensors and components to be used in this course:

+You can find the list of the required components [here](https://www.digikey.com/en/mylists/list/Y0JR36UQGA).

 - IMU (inertial measurement unit) including accelerometer and gyroscope
 - Microphone